Keeper-Security/secrets-manager/sdk/javascript/packages/core/internal/federated-oauth-flow.md

 4. **kidp needed an `/.well-known/openid-configuration` alias**: it served only the RFC 8414 path (`oauth-authorization-server`), while OIDC-style verifiers (KA included) resolve the OIDC path.
    Real IdPs commonly serve both; a test IdP must too.
-5. **Property plumbing is the actual failure mode in practice.** Both misfires during testing were configuration visibility, not protocol: an env var not set on the KA container (env is read at JVM start — restart required; only config.properties is re-read live), and the standing risk of shell quotes becoming part of the value in compose list-form env or properties files.
-The verifiers therefore log *which side* failed (entry count, clientId-not-found vs digest/claim mismatch — never the token), which turned every subsequent misconfiguration into a one-look diagnosis.
+5. **Configuration plumbing was the actual failure mode in practice, which is an argument for the database.** Every misfire during testing was a configuration-visibility problem rather than a protocol one: an env var not set on the KA container (env is read at JVM start, so a restart is required), and quotes leaking into a value.
+None of those failure modes exist once the binding is a row written through the admin API.
+The verifier still logs *which* check failed (clientId not registered, iss/sub/aud mismatch, kid miss — never the token), which is what turns a misconfiguration into a one-look diagnosis.
-6. **Fresh-key issuers are handled by the `kid`-miss refetch.** kidp generates a new RS256 key per start; KA recovers without restarts because an unknown `kid` triggers one rate-limited JWKS refetch.
+6. **Fresh-key issuers are handled by the `kid`-miss refetch.** kidp generates a new ES256 key per start; KA recovers without restarts because an unknown `kid` triggers one rate-limited JWKS refetch.
 That behavior doubles as routine key-rotation support.
+7. **Static bearer earned its way out of the design.** It shipped first because it was the smallest server-side step, and it worked — but it leaves a long-lived secret at rest on the client, which is the very thing the federated scheme removes, and it offers no capability OAuth lacks.
+What it contributed was the `Authorization: Bearer` plumbing and the proof that the binding state machine works for a client with no key pair.
+Both survive; the scheme does not.